IntendaUK/opus-ui-language-server-vscode-client/README.md

 ## Opus UI package.json configuration

 ### opusPackagerConfig
-A mandatory configuration object used by the *opus-ui-packager* devDependency that specifies how to build your Opus UI JSON package.
+A mandatory configuration object used by the [opus-ui-packager](https://github.com/IntendaUK/opus-ui-packager) dependency specifying where to build Opus UI JSON.

 ```json
 "opusPackagerConfig": {